Liz-cloud/CSCM85_Coursework/README.md

 channel position: Range
 channel work
 inc(x)=if x<max then x+1 else x
-dec(x)= if x>min thenx-1 else x
+dec(x)= if x>min then x-1 else x
 Robot(x)=position.x->Robot(x)[]
   move.L->Robot(dec(x))[]
   move.R->Robot(inc(x))[]
   work->Robot(x) `

 Suppose doing work empties the robot’s battery so that it needs at least two movements to recharge the battery.
 We assume that, initially, the robot starts at position 0 and its battery is empty.
-Define a process Battery(n), with an integer parameter n, and a suitable synchronisation set X such that the process Robot(0) [|X|] Battery(0) models this behaviour
+Define a process Battery(n), with an integer parameter n and a suitable synchronisation set X such that the process Robot(0) [|X|] Battery(0) models this behaviour